Discovering Continuous-Time Memory-Based Symbolic Policies using Genetic Programming: Methods

 \subsection{Environment model}

-To evaluate a symbolic policy proposed by GP, a coupled system consisting of the policy and an environment is simulated, as described in Figure~\ref{Fig: overview}A and Figure~\ref{Fig: overview}B. The environment is modeled by a state $\mathbf{x} \in \mathbb{R}^N$, following the dynamics of a stochastic differential equation where $\mathbf{u} \in \mathbb{R}^{C}$ is the control input, $f_\textrm{env}$ is the environment's state equation, $\mathbf{w} \in \mathbb{R}^K$ is a multivariate Wiener process and $\mathbf{V} \in \mathbb{R}^{N\times K}$ determines how the process noise influences the dynamics.
-The policies are evaluated on a batch of trajectories, with a batch size of 32.
-In every trajectory, the initial conditions is randomly sampled, and if applicable a target state and environment parameters are sampled.
+To evaluate a policy, a coupled system consisting of the policy and an environment is simulated, as described in Fig.~\ref{Fig: methods}a and Fig.~\ref{Fig: methods}b.
+In our paper, the policies are evaluated on dynamic tasks modelled as Markov decision processes.
+Throughout this paper, we will denote $x(t)$ as $x$ without explicit time dependence for notational convenience.
+The environment is modelled by a state $\mathbf{x} \in \mathbb{R}^N$, following the dynamics of a stochastic differential equation